BugReportOnWeb/chatbot/README.md

 ## Project Overview

-A chatbot application built using React Native for the frontend, FastAPI (Python) for the backend, and Artificial Neural Networks (ANN) for the main chatbot logic.
+A chatbot application developed using React Native for the frontend, FastAPI (Python) for the backend, and Artificial Neural Networks (ANN) for the core chatbot logic.

 ## Prerequisites

-Before you can run the chatbot, make sure you have the following prerequisites installed on your system:
+Before running the chatbot, ensure that you have the following prerequisites installed on your system:

 - Node.js and npm: You will need Node.js and npm to run the React Native frontend.
 - Python: You will need Python to run the FastAPI backend.